PaddlePaddle/Paddle/doc/design/auto_gradient_check.md

         """
 ```

-### How two check two numpy array is close enough?
+### How to check if two numpy array is close enough?
 if `abs_numeric_grad` is nearly zero, then use abs error for numeric_grad, not relative

 ```python